Analysis | Clean up, Aisle 1600: White House says Trump didn’t really mean that thing about declassifying Russia documents

 “The President indicated to me that his statements on Twitter were not self-executing declassification orders and do not require the declassification or release of any particular documents,” Meadows said.

-In essence, not only was Trump not declassifying “any & all documents” related to the Russia investigation, but in fact he wasn’t newly declassifying any of them.
+In essence, not only was Trump not declassifying “any & all documents” related to the Russia investigation, but he wasn’t newly declassifying any of them.

-Meadows also singled out individual documents that shouldn’t be considered newly declassified, saying they included “the FD-302 reports of witness interviews prepared by the Federal Bureau of Investigation in connection with the investigation conducted by special counsel Robert S. Mueller III.”
+Meadows also singled out individual documents that shouldn’t be considered newly declassified, saying they included “the FD-302 reports of witness interviews prepared by the Federal Bureau of Investigation in connection with the investigation conducted by Special Counsel Robert Mueller, III.”
 Why those documents?
-These are the ones that could shed light on the thus-far-obscured evidence against Trump that the media and Trump’s opponents were so anxious to see, given Trump’s tweet.
+They could shed light on the thus-far-obscured evidence against Trump that the media and his opponents were so anxious to see, given Trump’s tweet.

 Plaintiffs in the cases argued that Trump’s tweet should mean they should have access to such information.
 A U.S. District Court judge rejected the government’s argument that the tweets were “ambiguous” and ordered it to consult with Trump directly on what he meant.